codebymaribel/ltbxd-scrapper/README.md

 ## Key Features

-- Get user watchlist data.
+- Get user watchlist films.
 - Get user public lists.
-- Get list movies by list title or URL.
+- Get list films by list title or URL.
 - Search film on Letterboxd by title.
 - Search film on Letterboxd by URL.